Vai Taua

-Vailala Lima Taua (/ˈvaɪ ˈtaʊ.ə/; born October 11, 1988) is an American football coach and former running back who is the head coach for the Nevada Wolf Pack.
+Vailala Lima Taua (/ˈvaɪ ˈtaʊ.ə/; born October 11, 1988) is an American football coach and former running back who was the interim head coach for the Nevada Wolf Pack.
 He played college football at Nevada, earning third-team All-American honors in 2010.
 He briefly played in the National Football League (NFL) as an undrafted free agent for the Buffalo Bills and Seattle Seahawks from 2011 to 2012.

 Early life

 Taua was born in Fountain Valley, California, to Faletui and Taua Taua (Davis).
 He attended Cabrillo High School in Lompoc, California, where he played football and competed in track and field.
 He lettered in football all four years and twice in track and field.
 During his senior year, he ran for 1,709 yards and 27 touchdowns.
 Taua led the Los Padres League in rushing and was named the conference's Most Valuable Player.
 He also earned all-conference and All-California Interscholastic Federation honors.